 This is also the case that Gottman discusses in his many books on relationships.
 The vicious cycle of negativity does include indeed the four horsemen of the apocalypse.
-Such as, criticism, contempt, defensiveness and stonewalling.
+Such as, criticism, contempt, defensiveness, and stonewalling.

 Note: Notice indeed that it’s not just about fights and arguments.
 Arguments are fine..
-As long as couples can go back to being supportive soon afterwards instead of getting bitter.
+As long as couples can go back to being supportive soon afterward instead of getting bitter.
 And as long as the positive times outweigh the negative ones.